 - Alcohol consumption requires a permit, and public consumption will get you in trouble.
 Be aware and be careful.

-There are some common questions people have about being an English teacher in Oman.
+There are some common questions people have about teaching ESL in Oman.
 Here are some answers to some of the most popular questions.

 How much do English teachers make in Oman?